 - Download and complete the Health Department’s Emergency Transfer Form.

 - Download and complete the additional Medical Emergency Health Information Form (developed by Microboards Australia).
-This is not an official Health Department document, however has successfully been in use for several years now.
+This is not an official Health Department document; however, it has successfully been in use for several years now.

 - Download and complete the Hospital Passport.
 This form provides a more detailed explanation of the particular needs of your family member.